Glenashdale Falls Hike

 Direction of travel: I recommend following the loop clockwise and saving the impressive Glenashdale Falls for last.
 Start the climb right from the beginning.

-Difficulties and description of the hike
+Difficulties of the hike

 This hike is very easy and presents no technical difficulties.
 The only more demanding section is the climb to the Giant's Graves: a steep, winding path that steadily ascends, but remains accessible to all.
 The trail is of good quality and well marked, with clear signage at each intersection ensuring easy navigation.